oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The *Hermannsdenkmal* also embodied this clash between *deutsch* and *welsch*.
 Not only do the inscriptions speak to the failures of the *welsche* French against the superior *deutsch* people, later Germans used the monument and the *Varusschlacht* myth to defame German Catholic and German Jews.

-[^85]: Michael K. Prince, *War and German Memory: Excavating the Significance of the Second World War in German Cultural Consciousness* (Lanham: Lexington Books, 2010), 41.

 This leads us to the final point Michael Prince considers – what do the German people wish this monument will represent in the future.
 Even in the modern age, the *Hermannsdenkmal*’s place in German society is still vague.
 Despite the *Hermannsdenkmal* being a popular tourist destination, the ethnic connotations associated with Arminius and the *Varusschlacht* persist as evident by the Kalkriese reenactment.